-Virtual or hidden water makes up the majority of your water footprint.
+Virtual water use or hidden water use makes up the majority of your water footprint.
 This unseen part of your water footprint includes the water it took to produce the food you eat, the products you buy, the energy you consume and even the water you save when you recycle.

 Drought remains an all-too-common news story in the US but the silver lining is that a growing number of people are curious about how they can cut back on their water waste, and in many cases are willing to think outside the box to do it.